simonask/werk/README.md

        point it to the path to the `werk-vscode` directory within this repository.

+### Language Support for Zed

+* Clone this repository
+* Install the extension from `zed-werk`:
+  * From within Zed: Run "zed: install dev extension" and point it to the path to the `zed-werk` directory within this repository.

 ## Features and limitations

 See [Features and limitations](https://simonask.github.io/werk/features.html).